woehrl01/aws-auth-jwt/README.md

 ## Client usage

-The following example shows how to use generate a token using go.
-If you are already using Vault, then you can use the Vault client SDK to generate the token.
+The following example shows how to use Golang to request a token.
+If you are already using Vault, then you can use the Vault client SDK to request the token.

 For other languages, [see the algorithm](https://github.com/woehrl01/aws-auth-jwt/blob/24943cd7d6fd978366111ff12895d977ba95b089/client/main.go#L13-L31) use to generate the PUT request to the `/v1/auth/aws/login` endpoint.